wanning-lee-2018/IS212-Software-Project-Management/README.md

   - Entity Relationship(ER) diagram for database design (it is also considered as a Code diagram under C4)
 - User Stories, Product Backlog and Definition of Done document
 - Codes and files for Software Testing (User Acceptance Test, Unit Test and integration Test)and Continuous Integration
-- Sprint backlog, sprint standups, sprint review, sprint retrospective and scrum taskboard for a particular sprint
+- Sprint backlog, sprint standups, sprint review, sprint retrospective and scrum taskboard for a particular sprint (Sprint 3 to be specific)
 - Burnup and Burndown chart on visualising overall project progress (storypoints completed throughout the sprints)

 **Project customer brief description**